ajashwin/Git-Assignment-2/README.md

 # Git-Assignment-2
-Create a REST API backend service using NodeJs and Express
+Created a REST API backend service using NodeJs and Express